11 Weird Facts About Your Cervix

 Your cervix hates cigarettes

 Women who smoke are twice as likely as non-smokers to get cervical cancer, according to the American Cancer Society.
-Smoking makes the immune system less effective in fighting against HPV infections, says Dr. Scott.
+Why's that?
+Smoking makes the immune system less effective in fighting against HPV infections, Nicole Scott, MD, an ob-gyn at Indiana University Health in Indianapolis, tells Health.
 What's more, tobacco byproducts have been found in the cervical mucus of women who light up, and researchers believe that these substances may damage the DNA of cervical cells, contributing to the development of cervical cancer.